 When we think about military dogs, we probably picture the Belgian Malinois working with U.S. Navy SEALs, or the Labrador Retriever detecting explosives.
 Below, we will hear from one such celebrated breed (my own Shepherd, Zoey, insisted I include the German Shepherd Dog on this list).
-But we’ll also hear from some lesser-known breeds that have served our country.
+But we’ll also hear from some lesser-known military dog breeds that have served our country as military dogs.
 Let’s start exactly with whom you’d expect: a small Terrier breed.

 I’m thrilled to headline this list of military dogs!
 I’m a tiny terrier with a mouse-chasing history, but my forefather Smoky was a renowned hero in WWII, attributed with many feats of bravery.
 For example, he bravely pulled critical wire through narrow pipes, sparing the soldiers a dangerous three-day digging task.
 Smoky’s companionship was valued as well.
 History teaches us that dogs are treasured mascots in war.
 When President Franklin Roosevelt brought his dogs (an Irish Setter and a Scottish Terrier) everywhere he traveled, soldiers took this as an okay to adopt their own mascot dogs during WWII.
 And at 4 pounds, my cousin Smoky made an easily transportable mascot.